Frequently Asked Questions from Transfer Students

 What courses can I take at a community college to transfer to Ship?

-Courses from most community colleges will transfer.
+College-level courses from any institution with CHEA recognized accreditation will transfer.
 Before registering at another college, you should contact the Transfer Coordinator in the Office of Admissions who can assist you in selecting courses that will transfer toward your Bachelor's Degree.

 How many credits can I transfer to Shippensburg University?